peterhry/peterhrynkow.com/_drafts/component-api.md

 } />
 ```

 What approach is best?
 Again, it depends whether your component library prioritizes consistency or flexibility.
-If you want to lock down the design then maybe an `array` prop is best.
+If you want to lock-down the design then maybe an `array` prop is best.
 If you want ultimate flexibility then go for a render prop.